Saturday 4th March 2023 at 9.00am

 Please click here to complete the attached Google Form with your details and the names of those you are booking for and how you will be paying for your places.

-Alternatively, send cheques made payable to “Lancashire & NW BKA” to Viki Cuthbertson, 18 Highgate Avenue, Fulwood PR2 8LL asap, to make the catering easier.
-To qualify for the Early Bird Discount, the payment must have been received by Friday 25th February 2022.
+Alternatively, send cheques made payable to “Lancashire & North-West Beekeepers " to Viki Cuthbertson, 18 Highgate Avenue, Fulwood PR2 8LL asap, to make the catering easier.
+To qualify for the Early Bird Discount, the payment must have been received by Friday 24th February 2023.

 When payment has been received you will be sent an e-mail confirming your places have been booked.